 '''

+xcelerate.usermanagerclass

-xcelerate.usermanagerclass xcelerate.rolemanagerclass
+xcelerate.rolemanagerclass

 '''

-These properties allow you to manage sites and roles directly in the LDAP server (as shown in this appendix) or to bypass the LDAP server in order to manage sites and roles exclusively in the Content Server database.
+These properties allow you to manage sites and roles directly in the LDAP server (as shown in this appendix) or exclusively in the Content Server database.

-• If the property values specify LDAP, then LDAP connectivity is supported such that sites and roles can be managed in the LDAP server (and in the Content Server database).
+- If the property values specify LDAP, then LDAP connectivity is established.
+Sites and roles can be managed in the LDAP server (and in the Content Server database). - For hierarchical-schema LDAP, only the xcelerate.usermanagerclass property must specify LDAP.

-roles.RoleManager

-- For hierarchical-schema LDAP, only the xcelerate.usermanagerclass property must specify LDAP.
 The xcelerate.rolemanagerclass property uses the default value.
 For example:

-'''

-xcelerate.usermanagerclass=com.openmarket.xcelerate.

-user.LDAPSchemaUserManager

-xcelerate.rolemanagerclass=com.openmarket.xcelerate.

-'''
+xcelerate.usermanagerclass=com.openmarket.xcelerate. user.LDAPSchemaUserManager xcelerate.rolemanagerclass=com.openmarket.xcelerate. roles.RoleManager xcelerate.usermanagerclass=com.openmarket.xcelerate. user.FlatLDAPSchemaUserManager